Hawaii's historic former capital Lahaina has been devastated by wildfires and its famous banyan tree has been burned

 Lahaina blaze destroys structures, scorches banyan tree

-Winds from Hurricane Dora helped fuel the Lahaina blaze on Tuesday.
-Officials in Maui said Wednesday the wildfire destroyed or damaged 271 structures and injured dozens, while at least 36 were killed.
+Dry conditions and high winds from Hurricane Dora helped fuel the blazes on Tuesday.
+Officials in Maui said Wednesday the wildfire destroyed or damaged hundreds of homes, businesses and other buildings.

-Some people tried to flee by going into the ocean and at least 14, including two children, needed rescuing from Lahaina's harbor, according to the Coast Guard.
+Some people tried to flee by going into the ocean and at least 17, including two children, had to be rescued from Lahaina's harbor, according to the Coast Guard.

-The Weather Channel reports the famous banyan tree in Lahaina was burned in the fire.
-Video from the Hawaii Tourism Authority shows the once lush green leaves appear charred.
+The Weather Channel reports the famous banyan tree in Lahaina, which grew for some 150 years, was burned in the fire.
+Photos and video show the once lush green leaves now charred.

 Before and after pictures show wildfire damage in Lahaina